0xOucan/celo-mind-dn/README.md

-check MXNB balance on Arbitrum get quote for bridging 1 MXNB to Base get quote for bridging 1 MXNB to Mantle view pending transactions on Arbitrum
+check MXNB balance on Arbitrum get quote for bridging 1 MXNB to Base get quote for bridging 1 MXNB to Mantle get quote for bridging 1 MXNB to zkSync Era view pending transactions on Arbitrum
 ```